Buy Crompton Greaves Consumer Electricals; target of Rs 350: ICICI Securities

 Outlook

-We maintain BUY rating with DCF based target price of INR 350 (implied P/E of 31x FY25E; Earlier TP: INR 325).
+We remain positive and maintain BUY rating with DCF based TP of INR 350.

 For all recommendations report, click here